StackStorm/st2/docs/source/start.rst

 Quick Start
 =================

-Got StackStorm :doc:`installed </install/index>`?
+Got |st2| :doc:`installed </install/index>`?
 Enjoyed
 :doc:`the intro video <video>`?
 Let's give it a try.
-This guide will walk you through StackStorm basics and help you build and run a simple automation: a rule that triggers an action on external event.
+This guide will walk you through |st2| basics and help you build and run a simple automation: a rule that triggers an action on external event.

-Explore StackStorm with CLI
+Explore |st2| with CLI
 ----------------------------
-The best way to explore StackStorm is to use CLI.
+The best way to explore |st2| is to use CLI.
 Start by firing a few commands:

 .. code-block:: bash